"

 12 IPS 430: Ethics

-In the course, students delineate how their profession of choice or future vocation interact with ethical systems and social responsibility, and they develop a decision-making framework for ethical dilemmas they face in their workplace now or in the future.
+In the course, students delineate how their ethical systems and social responsibility guide them through moral and ethical dilemmas, and they analyze their own internal decision-making framework for ethical dilemmas they face in their workplace, life, and public settings now or in the future.

 Students who do well challenging IPS 430: Ethics often work in positions in organizations in which they are tasked with making difficult decisions in which they must examine the ethical implications of their choice and the resulting outcomes, both personally and professionally.
-They must weigh all the facets of a workplace ethical decision, such as ethical theories, legal responsibilities, the prioritization of stakeholders, and corporate/organizational social responsibility.
+They are adept at weighing all the facets of a ethical decision, such as ethical theories, legal responsibilities, the prioritization of stakeholders, and corporate/organizational social responsibility.
 This experience with deep ethical consideration gives students a background in understanding their own professional and personal ethics, as well as the ethics of others.

-The course has students outline their own Ethical Framework for making ethical decisions in the workplace; successful challenges can clearly demonstrate a similar ethical decision-making framework that the student has developed over their career or through training.
+The course has students outline their own Ethical Framework for making ethical decisions; successful challenges can clearly demonstrate a similar ethical decision-making framework that the student has developed over their career or through training or experiential learning and independent research.
 The portfolio for this course requires students to detail the pathway they have taken to think through, research, consider, and arrive at a decision with large ethical implications.
 The challenge also asks students to demonstrate an understanding of how various ethical systems and frameworks are constructed even if they differ from the student’s own personal ethical system.

 Textbook